rocksclusters/FingerPrint/README.rst

 This installs FingerPrint in your Python environment.
 You might need writing privilege on system directories for such installation.

-FingerPrint consists of:
+The installation will deploy:

-- a bunch of python modules and submodules inside the ``FingerPrint/`` directory
+- a bunch of python source files inside the ``FingerPrint`` python module
-- a command line python script called fingerprint, inside ``bin/`` directory
+- a command line python script called fingerprint, inside one of your  ``PATH`` directories

 Use
 ---

-To get some help on the command line you can simply type:
+To get some help on the command line you can type:

 ::